behave/behave/docs/behave.rst

 .. option:: --steps-catalog

     Show a catalog of all available step definitions.
-SAME AS:
-    --format=steps.catalog --dry-run --no-summary -q
+SAME AS: "-- format=steps.catalog --dry-run --no-summary -q".

 .. option:: --no-skipped